barneyga/A-Recurrent-Model-of-Approximate-Enumeration/README.md

 Authors: Griffin Young & Gabe Barney

-Our code began as a fork from: https://github.com/kevinzakka/recurrent-visual-attention
+Our code began as a clone from: https://github.com/kevinzakka/recurrent-visual-attention

 Contact us for access to the datasets.